Waste Management Phoenix Open: Home of the Loudest Hole in Golf

 The Waste Management Phoenix Open is known for its raucous atmosphere and is the best attended golf event in the world.
-The tournament routinely sees crowds over 150,000-200,000 on any given day.
-Held at the TPC Scottsdale’s Stadium Course, golf fans crowd around the holes complete with numerous grandstands and stadium bleachers.
-In many ways, it is the most fan-friendly event on the PGA Tour.
+The tournament routinely draws crowds over 150,000-200,000 on any given day.
+TPC Scottsdale’s Stadium Course hosts the tournament, a Tom Weiskopf and Jay Morrish designed track that features numerous grandstands and stadium bleachers surrounding the holes.
+It is arguably the most fan-friendly course and event on the PGA Tour.
 However, the focal point of much of the madness is at hole 16, widely accepted as the loudest hole in golf.

-Earning the nickname “the Coliseum”, the 16th hole is a straightforward 162-yard par-3.
+Earning the nickname “the Coliseum”, the 16th hole at TPC Scottsdale is a straightforward 162-yard par-3.
 By any objective standard, it is one of the easiest holes on the PGA Tour.
-However, the hole is surrounded on 3 sides by grandstands that hold 20,000 fans.
-Fans line up for hours before the gates open at 7am for a chance at the 4,000 open seats available for fans with a grounds pass.
+However, the hole is surrounded on three sides by grandstands that hold 20,000 fans.
+Fans line up for hours before the gates open at 7 am for a chance at the 4,000 open seats available for fans with a grounds pass.
 In fact, fans literally sprint to the stands from the gate in order to get one of these seats.

-There’s also some very weird traditions that occur at the hole, such as the now banned caddie races.
-While officially banned, it is still relatively common to still see caddies sprinting from the tee box to the green for the crowd’s amusement.
-Likewise, many golfers will hand out gifts into the crowd.
+There’s also some very weird traditions that occur at the hole, such as the now-banned caddie races.
+While officially banned, it is still relatively common to see caddies sprinting from the tee box to the green for the crowd’s amusement.
+Likewise, many golfers will hand out gifts to the crowd.
 Such gifts can range from frisbees and autographed memorabilia to foam curly fries, cans of Guinness or even golf balls wrapped in $10 bills.
 It truly is a one-of-a-kind experience, not only in golf but in all sport.